-2. Pre-Award Costs
+2. PRE-AWARD COSTS

-ARPA-E will not reimburse any pre-award costs incurred by Applicants before they are selected for award netices.
+ARPA-E will not reimburse any pre-award costs incurred by Applicants before they are selected for award negotiations.
+Please refer to Section VI.A of the FOA for guidance on award notices.

 Upon selection for award negotiations, Applicants may incur pre-award costs at their own risk, consistent with the requirements in 10 C.F.R. part 600 and other Federal laws and regulations.
 ARPA-E generally does not accept budgets as submitted with the Full Application.
 Budgets are typically reworked during award negotiations.
-ARPA-E is under no obligation to reimburse pre-award costs if, for any reason, the Applicant does not receive an award or the award is made for a lesser amount than the Applicant expected, or if the costs incurred are not allowable, allocable, or reasonable.
+ARPA-E is under no obligation to reimburse preaward costs if, for any reason, the Applicant does not receive an award or if the award is made for a lesser amount than the Applicant expected, or if the costs incurred are not allowable, allocable, or reasonable.